Kristina Tkach: Early career (2008–2014)

-Euro Tour number 1 (2014–present)
+Euro Tour number 1 (2014–2020)

 In March 2014, she played in her first Women's European Championship.
 After she was eliminated in both the straight and ten-ball events in the preliminary round, she reached the quarter-finals in the eight-ball, in which she against defeated by the Kamila Khodjaeva 5–6.
 After the European Championships, Tkach played in her first Euro Tour event, won her first medal, by finishing second at the 2014 North Cyprus Open, being defeated by Jasmin Ouschan.
 In August, Tkach won the eight-ball Junior European Pool Championship with a 5–4 final victory against Kamila Khodjaeva.

 At the beginning of 2015, Tkach became the Russian under-18 champion in all four disciplines for the first time.
 (Note: Tkach won the straight, nine-ball, eight-ball, ten-ball events.)
 In November 2015 she reached the WPA World Junior Championship the quarter-final before losing to Chinas Jiang Teng.
 Despite being eliminated in the first round of the straight pool event and in the ten-ball in the quarter-finals, she reached the final of eight-ball event of the 2015 European championships.
 She won the match 6–3 against Kateryna Polowyntschuk, to win her first European Championship.
 In June 2016, she won the 2016 North Cyprus Open, defeating Marharyta Fjafilawa 7–3, to win her first Euro Tour tournament.
 At the 2016 Junior European Championships won three events, defeating Diana Khodjaeva 5–3 and 6–5, (ten-ball, nine-ball) and Dina Fatychowa 5–1, (eight-ball).
 A few days later, she won 7–4 in the final against Katarzyna Wesołowska to win the 2016 Albanian Open.
 The win made Tkach the number one-ranked player on the Euro Tour.